On Generalized Uncertainty Principle

-Thus, as per the above considerations, we have made an effort to bridge up both string theory and quantum machanics within the framework of Heisenberg’s uncertainty principle and give a more general expression from the complex analysis than the one presented in past years \cite{Yoneya},\cite{KouroshNozariandS.HamidMehdipour},\cite{L.Garay},\cite{A.KempfandG.Mangano}, \cite{CameliaLukierskiNowicki},\cite{D.Gross.P.F.Mende},\cite{D.J.GrossandP.F.Mende}, \cite{K.Konishi.G.Pauti.P.Provero},\cite{D.Amati.M.CiafaloniandG.Veneziano},\cite{TamiakiYoneya}, \cite{T.Yoneya},\cite{AntonioAurilia},\cite{Castro},\cite{Amati.M.CiafaloniandG.Veneziano}, \cite{M.Fabrichesi.G.Veneziano},\cite{R.Guida.K.Konishi.P.Provero},\cite{YoneyaTamiaki}, \cite{BangBerger},\cite{AntalJevickiTamiakiYoneya}.
-We shall notice, why the upper scale of nature must appear in the fundamental equation?
-The importance of this analysis is in accordance with the existence of noncontinuous maps in string theory has been discussed by Borde and Lizzi \cite{JBordeandFLizzi}.
-In order to reproduce the results of the dual models \cite{GVeneziano}, the space of string configurations in string theory required both continuous and noncontinuous square integrable maps.
-Subsequently, the size and the shape of the concerned strings have been investigated in their ground state in the lightcone gauge has been investigated long time ago by Susskind et. al. \cite{M.Karliner.I.Klebanov.L.Susskind} where it is found that in two dimensions the extrinsic curvature is divergent.
-A regularization scheme is needed where the string is kept continuous.
-As a matter of fact, the strings become smoother and have divergent average size, as the dimensionality of the spacetime increases.
-Such an effect is unphysical, since the size of strings cannot exceed the size of the Universe.
-It is because of this reason that the upper scale of nature must also appear in the fumndamental equation.
-The four dimensional average curvature diverges due to kinks and cusps on a string and so it is important to further study and analyze the properties of correcting functions in the uncertainity principle.
-Having presented the reasons why uncertainity principle is an important relevant issue, we shall explain the importace of the stringy uncertainity principle and generalize it from the perspective of the complex function theory.
+Thus, as per the above considerations, we have made an effort to bridge up both the string theory and the quantum mechanics within an extended framework of the Heisenberg uncertainty principle.
+We consistently define the most general uncertainty principle expression than those existing in the literature \cite{Yoneya},\cite{KouroshNozariandSHamidMehdipour},\cite{LGaray},\cite{AKempfandGMangano},\cite{CameliaLukierskiNowicki},\cite{DGrossPFMende},\cite{DJGrossandPFMende},\cite{KKonishiGPautiPProvero},\cite{DAmatiMCiafaloniandGVeneziano},\cite{TamiakiYoneya},\cite{TYoneya},\cite{AntonioAurilia},\cite{Castro},\cite{DAmatiMCiafaloniandGVeneziano1},\cite{MFabrichesiGVeneziano},\cite{RGuidaKKonishiPProvero},\cite{YoneyaTamiaki},\cite{BangBerger},\cite{AntalJevickiTamiakiYoneya}.
+From the complex analysis perspective, we notice why the upper scale of nature must appear in the fundamental equation?
+The importance of this analysis is in accordance with the existence of noncontinuous maps in the string theory.
+Such notions have been discussed by Borde and Lizzi \cite{JBordeandFLizzi}.
+In order to reproduce the results of the dual models \cite{GVeneziano}, the space of string configurations require that the string theory possesses both the continuous and the noncontinuous square integrable maps.
+Subsequently, the size and the shape of the concerned strings have been investigated in their ground states, in the light cone gauge theories \cite{MKarlinerIKlebanovLSusskind}.
+At this point, Susskind et. al. \cite{MKarlinerIKlebanovLSusskind} have shown that the extrinsic curvature diverges in the case of two dimensions.
+Thus, an appropriate regularization scheme is needed where the string is kept continuous.
+As a matter of fact, the strings become smoother and have a divergent average size, as the dimensionality of the spacetime increases.
+Such an effect is unphysical, since the size of strings cannot exceed the size of the universe.
+Because of this reason, the upper length scale of the universe must also appear in the fundamental equation of nature.
+In fact, the four dimensional average curvature diverges due to kinks and cusps solutions of the constituent strings.
+Thus, it is important to study the above subject matter further and analyze the properties of correcting functions, in the light of the generalized uncertainty principle.
+Having presented the reasons why the uncertainty principle is an important issue, thus, we explain the relevance of the stringy uncertainty principle from the complex function theory.
 Mathematically, we show that the generalized uncertainty inequalities reveal a variety of issues for further research in the subject matter.